indique/elm-bounded-nat/README.md

 import MinNat
 ```

-## examples

-### color
+## example: color

 ```elm
 rgb : Float -> Float -> Float -> Color
 ```

-This is common, but _the one implementing_ the function has to handle the case where a value is not between 0 and 1.
+This is common, but
+- _the one implementing_ the function has to handle the case where a value is not between 0 and 1
+- the _type_ doesn't tell us that only a `Float` between 0 & 1 is needed

 ```elm
 rgbPer100 :